One of the biggest conundrums in personal finance is the question, “is a car an asset?”.

-Yes, a car is an asset, although it is a depreciating asset it does hold value and can be traded for cash.
+Yes, a car is an asset that counts to your net worth, although it is a depreciating asset it does hold value and can be traded for cash.
 However, a vehicle does consist of liabilities so keep this in mind.

 Even though a car is labeled as an asset by definition, it is less of an asset than other things you own such as a house.

 I see a car being more of a personal asset than a financial asset.
 It will help you to save time so you can focus on other things in your life.

 How do you view owning a car?
 Is a vehicle an asset?
 Is a car an asset or a liability in your eyes?
 Let me know in the comments below!